Navayana

-Almost 90% of Navayana live in Maharashtra.
-In the 2011 census, Marathi Buddhists were 6.5 million, constituting 5.8% of the population of Maharashtra and 77% of the Buddhist population of India.

-Ambedkar called his version of Buddhism Navayana or "Neo-Buddhism".
-His book, The Buddha and His Dhamma is the holy book of Navayana followers.
-Followers of Navayana Buddhism are generally called "Buddhists" (Baud'dha) as well as Ambedkarite Buddhists, Neo-Buddhists, and rarely Navayana Buddhists.

-While the term Navayana is most commonly used in reference to the movement Ambedkar founded in India, it is also (more rarely) used in a different sense, to refer to Westernised forms of Buddhism.
+While the term Navayāna is most commonly used in reference to the movement that Ambedkar founded in India, it is also (more rarely) used in a different sense, to refer to Westernized forms of Buddhism.
+Ambedkar called his version of Buddhism Navayāna or "Neo-Buddhism".
+His book, The Buddha and His Dhamma, is considered the primary doctrine of Buddhism by Navyana Buddhists.
+The followers of Navayāna Buddhism are generally called "Buddhists" (Bauddha) as well as Ambedkarite Buddhists, Neo-Buddhists, and rarely Navayāna Buddhists.
+Almost 90% of Navayāna Buddhists live in Maharashtra.

 Origins

-Ambedkar was an Indian leader influential during the colonial era and the early post-independence period of India.
+Ambedkar was an Indian leader influential during the colonial era and early post-independence period of India.
 He was the fourteenth child in an impoverished Maharashtra Schedule caste family, who studied abroad, returned to India in the 1920s and joined the political movement.
 His focus was social and political rights for the Depressed class community.
 To free his community from religious prejudice, he concluded that they must leave Hinduism and convert to a different religion.
-He chose Buddhism in the form of Navayana.
+He chose Buddhism as the only way to end human suffering.

 Doctrines and concepts

-In 1935, during his disagreements with Mahatma Gandhi, Ambedkar announced his intent to convert from Hinduism to Buddhism.
-Over the next two decades, Ambedkar studied Buddhist texts and wrote The Buddha and His Dhamma which is the primary doctrine of those who follow Navayana Buddhism.
+In 1935, following disagreements with Mahatma Gandhi, Ambedkar announced his intent to convert from Hinduism to Buddhism.
+Over the next two decades, Ambedkar studied Buddhist texts and wrote The Buddha and His Dhamma which is considered the primary doctrine of those who follow Navayana Buddhism.

-Ambedkar's 22 vows

 Commencement

-Ambedkar re-interpreted Buddhism to address such issues in his mind, and re-formulated the traditional teachings of Buddhism into a "new vehicle" called Navayana.
+Ambedkar re-emphasized Buddhist principles to address modern issues.
 Navayana dhamma doctrine as propounded by Ambedkar, states Sumant (2004), "does not situate morality in a transcendental [religious] domain", nor in "a civil association, including the state".
 Dhamma is derived from and the guiding principle for social conscience.

-Navayana Buddhism began in 1956, when Bhimrao R. Ambedkar adopted it, and 380,000 Dalit community members converted to Navayana from Hinduism on 14 and 15 October 1956.
+Navayana Buddhism began in 1956, when Bhimrao R. Ambedkar adopted it, and 380,000 oppressed community members converted to Navayana Buddhism from Hinduism on 14 and 15 October 1956.
 After that on every year 14 October is celebrated as Dhammachakra Pravartan Day at Dikshabhoomi, Nagpur: